Narato/Narato.ResponseMiddleware/README.md

 ```C#
 services.AddResponseMiddleware(true);
 ```

+##### 2.2.3 Exception mapping hooks
+If the default Exception to ActionResult mappings aren't good enough, you have 2 options.
+Either extend `ExceptionToActionResultMapper` (or `LegacyExceptionToActionResultMapper`) and override the `Map(Exception ex)` method (make sure you call `base.Map(ex)` after your code).
+Or create a (or several) new implementation of `IExceptionToActionResultMapperHook`.
+An example can be found [here](https://github.com/Narato/Narato.ResponseMiddleware/blob/master/test/Narato.ResponseMiddleware.IntegrationTest/Mappers/TestClasses/ConflictMapperHook.cs).
+Don't forget to add it in your Startup.cs!

 #### 2.3 Execution timing
 When using legacy mode (legacy response models) you don't need to do anything in this step (the Execution timing happens in an ActionFilter here).